 Large employer file

-The large employer file is used to apply the large employer discount in the funding calculation by providing a list of workplace location identifiers which can be matched to the ILR to identify the record to which the discount applies.
+The large employer file is used in the apprenticeship funding calculation by providing a list of workplace location identifiers that we match to the ILR to determine whether the large employer discount applies.

 As this part of the calculation only applies to starts before 1 May 2017, we are no longer publishing new versions of this file, but we will still use the data in calculations while those learners remain on programme.

 If an apprenticeship framework programme started before 1 August 2016, we use the value in the 2015 to 2016 large employer file in the calculations.
 If an apprenticeship framework started from 1 August 2016 to 30 April 2017, we use the value in the 2016 to 2017 large employer file.